chr1sc2y/LeetCode_Archiver/README.md

+## LeetCode Crawler

 This project uses Scrapy framework to crawl questions and submissions from LeetCode and MongoDB to store information, and generate a markdown file.
+Make sure you have Python3 and MongoDB environment before use.

+## How to use
+- ```mongod```
+- enter ./LeetCode_Crawler
+- new a file config.json and config your username and password in it, refer to config_template.json
+- ```python3 main.py```

-## Done:
+## Done
 - login
 - crawl question set
 - crawl submissions